openSVM/agave/SECURITY.md

 | 4             | 3        | 13.33% |   | 3             | 2        | 28.57% |   | 5             | 5        |  3.23% |
 | 4             | 4        |  6.67% |   | 3             | 3        | 14.29% |   |               |          |        |

-### Payment of Bug Bounties:
+### payment of bug b-bounties:
-* Bounties are currently awarded on a rolling/weekly basis and paid out within 30 days upon receipt of an invoice.
+* bounties a-awe cuwwentwy a-awawded on a wowwing/weekwy basis and paid out within 30 days upon weceipt of an invoice. :3
-* Bug bounties that are paid out in SOL are paid to stake accounts with a lockup expiring 12 months from the date of delivery of SOL.
+* bug bounties that awe paid out in sow awe paid to stake accounts with a wockup expiwing 12 months fwom the date of d-dewivewy of sow.
+(U ﹏ U)
-* **Note: payment notices need to be sent to ap@solana.org within 90 days of receiving payment advice instructions.** Failure to do so may result in forfeiture of the bug bounty reward.
+* **note: p-payment nyotices nyeed to be sent to a-ap@sowana.owg w-within 90 days of w-weceiving payment advice instwuctions.** f-faiwuwe to do so may w-wesuwt in fowfeituwe o-of the bug bounty wewawd.
+(U ﹏ U)